Sjord/Sjord.github.io/_posts/2018-02-28-hacking-the-huawei-hg655d.md

 date: 2018-02-28
 ---

 The Huawei HG655d is an obsolete ADSL modem.
+I found some vulnerabilities in its admin interface.

 <!-- photo is own work -->

+## Introduction

+I bought this ADSL modem for &euro;4 in the thrift-shop in order to get a new hacking challenge.
+Hardware like this is often an easy target.
+It has several interfaces running on its own hardware.
+You don't need permission from anyone  to hack it and you don't need to install anything to run it.
+If it breaks, a simple reset makes it possible to continue.
+Furthermore, they are often full of vulnerabilities.

 ## Command injection in ping